Jimmy Garoppolo Player Prop Bets for NFL Week 10 | San Francisco vs. Los Angeles 11/15/2021

 Recent Performances

-- In last week's outing against the Cardinals, Garoppolo had 326 yards while completing 70.0% of his passes, while tossing two touchdowns with one interception.
+- In last week's matchup with the Cardinals, Garoppolo completed 70.0% of his passes for 326 yards, while throwing two touchdowns with one interception.

-- Garoppolo has passed for 829 yards while completing 64.2% of his throws (61-of-95), with three touchdowns and three interceptions (276.3 yards per game) over his last three outings.
+- Over his last three games, Garoppolo has racked up 829 passing yards (276.3 per game) while going 61-for-95 (64.2% completion percentage) and throwing three touchdowns and three interceptions.

-- He also has seven rushing yards on eight carries with two touchdowns, averaging 2.3 yards per game.
+- He has added seven rushing yards on eight carries with two touchdowns, averaging 2.3 yards per game.

 Garoppolo's San Francisco Teammates